GRAAL-Research/deepparse/docs/source/training_guide.rst

   Also, make sure to keep a portion of your data apart to test the performance of your retrained models.

 - **Use a proper learning rate**: if you are unfamiliar with gradient descent and neural network optimisation you probably don't know what a `learning rate` is.
-But have no fear, you do not need a Phd to retrain deepparse's models.
+But have no fear; you do not need a Ph.D. to retrain deepparse's models.
 All you need to understand is that a learning rate is a value that guides the training process.
 When it comes to fine-tuning, it is recommended to use a learning rate lower than the one use for the first training, in this case we recommend using a learning rate lower than 0.1.
 This parameter can be changed in the :meth:`~deepparse.parser.AddressParser.retrain` method.